ibm-messaging/mq-mqi-python/docs/DesignNotes.md

 # Design Notes

-A collection of thoughts on extending or modifying the Python code.
+This is a collection of thoughts on extending or modifying the Python code.
 This document describes the rationale behind some of the decisions made for the re-implementation.
 These sections are not in any particular order; just how things came to me.
 This is not intended to be a complete design, but a description of specific issues/solutions that I worked through.

 ## MQI Structure Contents
 We want to be able to compile and run against older (to some level) versions of the MQI.
 Fields are added to a structure